 SBRT with CyberKnife

-The CyberKnife is a radiotherapy machine which also treats the patient with SBRT.
+The CyberKnife is a radiotherapy machine that also treats the patient with SBRT.

-The machine has a robotic arm which moves around the treatment couch and provides doses of radiation from different angles.
+The machine has a robotic arm that moves around the treatment couch and provides doses of radiation from different angles.

 The machine takes X-rays every 10-20 seconds.